Best Aviation Museums in the U.S.

 Along with spacecraft, see the A-12 Blackbird, a spycraft from the Vietnam era.

 Located at 700 Exposition Park Dr. inLos Angeles.
-Open10 a.m. to 5 p.m. every day.
-Free, except for special exhibits and $2 reserved tickets to see the Space Shuttle.
+Open 10 a.m. to 5 p.m. daily.
+Free, except for special exhibits.
 Since this is a free museum, it’s a favorite with school groups.
-Buy tickets for special exhibits and the Space Shuttle in advance.
+Buy tickets for special exhibits in advance.

 American Airlines C.R.
 Smith Museum at DFW